botbot-priv/botbot-priv.github.io/content/GreatSoftware.md

 And to implement your great architecture you’ll need a high performing team (LINK) to do so.

-## Call to action
+## That sounds great...
+But now what...

-If you are a business and found this article or series interesting and would like a review of your architecture from either myself or one of the other fantastic PS Architects, fill in the following form.
+If you are a business and found this article or series interesting and you'd love to connect to see how I can help you please email [luke.bottomley@publicissapient.com](mailto:luke.bottomley@publicissapient.com)

-If you’re working in the Salesforce ecosystem, enjoyed reading the article and you’re interested in a free 1:1 coaching session to improve your own architecture, please feel free to reach out directly.
+If you’re working in the Salesforce ecosystem, enjoyed reading the article and you’re interested in a free 1:1 coaching session to improve your own architecture, please feel free to [book an appointment.](https://tidycal.com/throwawaybot8891/i-read-your-article-and-id-love-to-connect)